BhujayKumarBhatta/ms00/README.md

 2) receives a token from user , can validate and unencrypt the users information.

-3) maintains a catalog for all the microservies .
-The entry for services , it includes service name , servie account password ( we have to see if this is required at all) , url for the service endpoint.
+3) maintains a catalog for all the microservices .
+The entry for services , it includes service name , service account password ( we have to see if this is required at all) , url for the service end-point.
    A client can query tokenleader by service name and will thus get the url for the service.

    For each service end point, three url can be registered, one for internal, this is the default url.
    External url, when you want to segregate the users network from service network and another is admin network, which can be further separated from the above two network.

-token can be used for authenticating an user wiithout the need for user to enter password
+token can be used for authenticating an user without the need for user to enter password

 To verify token:

- 	curl -H  "X-Auth-Token:<paste toekn here>"  localhost:5001/token/verify_token
+ 	curl -H  "X-Auth-Token:<paste token here>"  localhost:5001/token/verify_token

- tokenleader has a client which is automatically installed with the server , this provides a python api for making hte call and verifying the token.
+ tokenleader has a client which is automatically installed with the server , this provides a python api for making the call and verifying the token.
 The client also has the RBAC enforcer for authorization. read more about the client here -

    http://10.174.112.140/packages/